MoralisWeb3/docs/docs/01-web3-data-api/evm/token-api/02-Balance/how-to-get-the-spender-allowance.md

 ---
-title: "How to get all ERC20 tokens owned by an address"
+title: "How to get the spender allowance of an ERC20 token"
-slug: "../how-to-get-all-erc20-tokens-owned-by-an-address"
+slug: "../../how-to-get-the-spender-allowance"
-description: "Learn how to get all ERC20 tokens owned by an address by Moralis Token API."
+description: "Learn how to get the spender allowance of an ERC20 token using Moralis Token API."
+sidebar_label: "Get ERC20 token spender allowance"
 ---

 ## Prerequisites